 The plant has bewitched and bewildered civilisations for thousands of years, but its popularity is waning

 Christmas is a season of traditions.
 From chestnut roasting to toasting carollers, the entire festive season is wrapped up in generations repeating the actions and customs of the past in celebration of coming together.
+It is its familiarity that makes its so cosy, a time of year when the same actions are repeated, year in, year out.
 And one of the most enduring traditions of all is the act of locking lips underneath a branch of mistletoe, sharing a kiss under its green leaves and white berries.
 But why do we do it, and what has it got to do with a neurotic Norseman named Baldur the Beautiful?

-Inconsolable, he cowered alone in his bed, while his mother and wife ran all around the world, asking every plant and animal they came across to spare Baldur.
+Inconsolable, he cowered alone in his bed, while his mother and wife ran all around the world, asking every plant and animal they came across to spare Baldur from his dreamlike doom.

 Several varieties of mistletoe are highly toxic and severely damaging to human health [Pixabay]

-The flora and fauna of the Earth all agreed, and Baldur strode nobly through the forest, a weight lifted from his chest.
-He breathed a sigh of relief, then breathed his last, as an arrow made of mistletoe stabbed through his heart.
+The flora and fauna of the Earth, being in biddable moods, all agreed, and Baldur strode nobly through the forest, a weight lifted from his chest.
+He breathed a sigh of relief, then promptly breathed his last, as an arrow made of mistletoe stabbed through his heart.
 His mother and wife had missed the plant, hidden atop a mighty oak tree, as they ran to and fro begging the others to spare his life.
 Loki, the Norse trickster god of mischief, arranged it all.

 Baldur was killed, and the tears wept by the women became the berries on the plant, and we now kiss each other under the murderous weed, a parasitic succubus that feeds off the tree to which it attaches until it kills it, to remind ourselves never to forget our loved ones.